CLOSED CHURCHES WITHIN THE

 Columbia circuit came here by invitation and established an appointment in the

-in 1869 by a new church and a parsonage.
-The presence of a parsonage made
+followed in 1869 by a new church and a parsonage.
+The presence of a

-ceased to exist at that time or soon afterward, as the number of church
+congregation apparently ceased to exist at that time or soon afterward, as the

 Final disposition: